Rocketship X-M: New footage added

 The new replacement shots consist of the RX-M flying through space; it landing tail first on the Red Planet; a different shot of the crew heading away from the RX-M to explore the stark Martian surface; the surviving explorers quickly returning to their nearby spaceship, and the RX-M later blasting off from Mars into space.
 These six replacement shots were filmed near Los Angeles in color, then converted to black-and-white and re-tinted where necessary to match the original film footage.
 (Unlike the DVD release, the earlier LaserdDisc of Rocketship X-M contains extra bonus material documenting the making of the film and the creation of this new footage.)
 The film's production and the making of these new scenes were also presented in RX-M feature articles in both Starlog magazine and later expanded in the first issue (1979) of Starlog's spin-off magazine CineMagic.
 Prints of the original theatrical release version of RX-M are still stored in Williams' Kansas City film vaults.
 They have not been converted to a home video format.

 Image's 50th Anniversary DVD release (2000), under license from Williams, is oddly missing two of his re-filmed Mars scenes: Lippert's original matte painting scene, which has tiny matted-in figures leaving an obviously painted RX-M, is retained instead of the Williams' re-shot replacement scene that has the five explorers heading away from a convincing RX-M effects miniature standing on a barren Martian plain.
 A new bridging scene, set at the end of the Mars sequence, showing the surviving explorers hurriedly returning to the RX-M, is also missing from Image's DVD.

-Award nomination
+Music

+The soundtrack was written by American composer Ferde Grofé, who used a theremin in portions of the score.
+This was the first use of an electronic musical instrument in a science-fiction film.
+The theremin would later become strongly identified with the genre.
+During the film's post-production, Grofé's score was conducted by film and TV composer/arranger Albert Glasser.
+The soundtrack was first released in 1977.
+The CD version of the soundtrack was released in 2012.